 How is malaria diagnosed and treated?

-Your health care provider can do one of several blood tests to see if you have malaria.
-According to the Centers for Disease Control and Prevention (CDC), the best blood test is done by looking at your blood sample under a microscope.
-If you have malaria, your health care provider will decide how you should be treated.
+Your healthcare provider can do one of several blood tests to see if you have malaria.
+If you have malaria, your healthcare provider will decide how you should be treated.

-Most cases of malaria can be cured with medication.
-The medication used to treat a woman with malaria will depend on the severity and types of symptoms she is having, whether she has had malaria before, and the type of parasite that caused her infection.
+Most cases of malaria can be treated with medication.
+The medication used to treat a woman who is pregnant with malaria will depend on the severity and types of symptoms she is having, whether she has had malaria before, and the type of parasite that caused her infection.

 Does malaria infection cause birth defects or other problems in pregnancy?

 Malaria infection during pregnancy increases the chance for serious health problems for both a pregnant woman and her baby, especially if the woman has never had malaria before and this is her first pregnancy.
 Having malaria during pregnancy can cause a higher chance for miscarriage, premature birth (birth before week 37), stillbirth, and growth problems in the baby.
 Symptoms of malaria in the mother, such as fever, low oxygen levels, or low blood sugar, may also raise the risk of pregnancy complications.

 When a pregnant woman is infected with malaria, there is a chance that the placenta or baby will become infected.
 Infection of the placenta is more common than infection of the baby.
 Placental infection may prevent the baby from getting proper amounts of oxygen and nutrients.
 Infection may also raise the risk for dangerously high blood pressure in the mother.

 If a baby is infected with malaria, the baby may develop symptoms of fever, irritability, feeding problems, breathing problems, sluggishness, paleness, anemia (low red blood cell count), an enlarged liver and spleen, jaundice (yellowing of the skin and eyes), and diarrhea in the weeks after birth.